 Approximately 380 miles of pipelines and 11 pumping stations serve as the sanitary collection system backbone to direct this community's domestic and industrial wastewater to its treatment plant, the Hale Avenue Resource Recovery Facility (HARRF).

-The wastewater, called effluent, is treated through a series of complex processes to a level of quality that is safe to discharge from the HARRF to the Pacific Ocean via a 14-mile long land outfall pipeline that connects to an ocean outfall pipeline near San Elijo Lagoon.
-The effluent exits the outfall pipeline approximately 1.5 miles offshore through diffuser ports 110-feet deep in the Pacific Ocean.
+The wastewater is treated through a series of complex processes to a level of quality that is safe to discharge or be used as recycled water.
+The discharge is sent through a 14-mile long pipeline from the HARRF extending 1.5 miles offshore of the Pacific Ocean discharged at a depth of 110-feet deep.
+The recycled water portion of the treated water is used for landscape irrigation and industrial uses.
 The City sends the organic material, called biosolids, to Yuma, Arizona for beneficial reuse as a soil amendment.

 Water Reclamation and Reuse Program / HARRF Improvements

 Started at the HARRF in the Fall of 1998, Phase I Construction is a major rehabilitation of existing facilities and will improve secondary treatment efficiency.
 Phase II Construction, completed in 2001, adds tertiary treatment capability to create high quality water production for reuse as irrigation on local golf courses, parks, school grounds, green belts, roadway medians, open spaces and industrial use.
 Phase III Construction, includes a replacement administration building (completed 8/15), and a rebuild of the influent pump station (completed 2/16) and the primary treatment building (completion date 1/18).

 Public tours of the HARRF by interested groups, citizens, and schools are available by appointment.